Updated: Jan 16

 Give it a try.

-So we don't have to be perfect AND, if we have the reserves to co-regulate with our children when they have big feelings, they will learn to self-regulate more easily.
 Commit this week taking a few minutes out of every hour to calmly regulate your own emotional well-being.
 Take some nice deep breaths every hour.
 Make yourself a cup of tea in the morning and enjoy a few soothing sips.
-If you consistently and mindfully keep your own emotional well full, it won't take much to keep yourself in a good, healthy, emotionally-regulated state so that when your child's big feelings come out, you will be ready with an accepting, co-regulating presence to be with your child in a calm, loving way.
+If you consistently and mindfully keep your own emotional well full, it won't take as much effort to keep yourself in a good, healthy, emotionally-regulated state so that when your child's big feelings come out, you will be ready with an accepting, co-regulating presence to be with your child in a calm, loving way.

 Try it a few times - don't expect yourself to be perfect.
 Try it and see if you are able to enjoy the melt downs and big feelings your child expresses.
 Try it and see if your relationship with your child becomes easier and more joyful.
 Try it and see if they become more self-regulated when their big feelings come up.
 Try it and let me know how it impacts your parenting journey. email@example.com